leemthai/zone-sniper/docs/zones/key zones.md

 Do we end up with more and more output zones as we scale up the number of input zones?
     If so, it's not scale-independent is it.

+# WE have giant SR zones again
+Don't panic, what can we do ....
+Do a checklist of what to change
+IF X happens turn knob X down.... etc.

 ## What to change to get more or less reversal zones:
 Not sure good value for reversal_threshold.
 Depends how many reversal zones we want I guess.